ipeknrercn/ai-test-automation/README.md

 ---
 ## About the Project

-This project is being developed to automate software testing processes using artificial intelligence.
-Unlike traditional test automation tools, our primary goal is to enable testing of web applications using natural language commands without the need to write code.
+This project was developed with the aim of automating software testing processes using artificial intelligence.
+Unlike traditional test automation tools, our main goal was to be able to test web applications using natural language commands without the need to write code.

-The project was born from the idea of reducing the manual testing load faced by a test engineer.
-Artificial intelligence analyzes what it sees on the screen, determines the next step itself, and automatically records each action.
+The project was born from the idea of ​​reducing the manual testing burden faced by a test engineer.
+Artificial intelligence analyzes the test cases entered promptly by the test engineer and executes these scenarios using an agent.
+It automatically records the process and reports the test results.
 ---

 ## What Does It Do?

-The user writes a command like this to the system:
+The user types the following command into the system:

 ```
-"Go to the site, accept cookies, log in with username and password.
+"Enter the site, accept cookies, log in with username and password.
-If login is successful, open the cart, clear the cart if there are products, or add to favorites if there are none."
+If login is successful, open the cart, clear any existing items, or add them to favorites if none exist."
 ```

-The system receives this command, controls the browser step by step, takes a screenshot at each step, and the AI analyzes the image to determine the next action.
-The results are recorded in the database and reported.
+The system receives this command, checks the browser step by step, takes a screenshot at each step, and the artificial intelligence analyzes the image to determine the next action.
+The results are saved to the database and reported.

 ---
 ## Architecture
-The project consists of three main layers:
+The project consists of 3 main layers:

-**Frontend (Under development)**
+**Frontend**
-A React interface is planned where the user can enter test commands, view past test results, and track statistics.
+A React interface where the user can enter test commands, view past test results, and track statistics.

-**Backend (Active development)**
+**Backend**
 A REST API written in Node.js and Express.js.
-It receives test commands, runs the browser agent, communicates with the AI service, and writes the results to the database.
+It receives test commands, runs the browser agent, communicates with the AI ​​service, and writes the results to the database.

-**Database (Completed)**
+**Database**
 PostgreSQL and Prisma ORM are used.
 Test history, step details, screenshots, and prompt versions are stored here.

 ---

-## Proje Yapısı
+## Project Structure

 ```
 ai-test-automation/